 We're really lucky here in Milton Keynes as you can find Hedgehogs throughout the city.
-Here as well as around the UK Hedgehogs live in a variety of habitats such as woodland, gardens, farmland and grassland.
+Hedgehogs live in a variety of habitats such as woodland, gardens, farmland and grassland.

 As their name suggests, they love hedges as they provide shelter.
-At home you may find hedgehogs living in your garden hedge or hiding in long grass or in the Autumn/ Winter months they could even be hibernating under a pile of logs or leaves so be careful not to disturb them!
+At home you may find hedgehogs living in your garden hedge or hiding in long grass.
+In the late Autumn and Winter months they could even be hibernating under a pile of logs or leaves so be careful not to disturb them!

 Hedgehogs are nocturnal mammals, coming out at night to feed.
-They are active between March and October each year, hibernating during the chilly winter months.
+They are active between March and October each year, and then hibernate during the chilly winter months.
 Warmer winter weather can wake hedgehogs up out of hibernation, so be sure to give them some food if you

-catch them out and about over winter.
+catch them out during this season.
 Keep reading for hog-friendly suggestions!

 Hedgehogs need your help

-But Hedgehogs need our help, since 2002 as much as 30% of the UK hedgehog population has been lost.
-Changes to farmland has reduced their habitats and left them without much to eat.
+Hedgehogs need our help.
+Since 2002 as much as 30% of the UK hedgehog population has been lost.
+The species is now considered ‘vulnerable to extinction’ according to the British Hedgehog Preservation Society (BHPS, July 2020) with fewer than a million in Britain today.
+To put that in to some context the numbers of hedgehogs were around 30 million in the 1950’s.
+Changes to farmland have reduced their habitats and left them without much to eat.
 Hedgehogs have had to move into the cities and towns, making urban gardens and parks their new homes.